 ….The world…is a terrain for struggle between man and God, for the created being’s defiance of his Creator.
 This is the great drama of history, myth and civilization…might not the… temptation of man lie in precisely this, that man should believe himself alone?

-Like most converts to faith, certain sins in my past have seemed insurmountable- occasionally, I look back with sorrow and even all of these years as a person of faith, feel embarrassed at my inability to think and behave as I would wish to.
+Like most converts to faith, certain sins in my past have seemed insurmountable- occasionally, I look back with sorrow and even all of these years as a person of faith, am frequently embarrassed at my inability to think and behave as I would wish to…charitably.

 Although I hesitate to write these words because they feel somehow arrogant, I am slowly sensing sin as different from what I have considered it to be and why CS Lewis wrote these words: